okachaamraouy/IoT-Blockchain/DecentralizedWaterGovernance/README.md

 # How It Works in a Collaborative Water Resource Management System

-1.Collaborative Decision Making: Farmers, regulatory bodies, and other stakeholders collaboratively manage water resources.
+1. Collaborative Decision Making: Farmers, regulatory bodies, and other stakeholders collaboratively manage water resources.
 When a farmer needs additional water, they submit a proposal, and stakeholders vote on whether the additional water should be allocated.

-2.Water Conservation Incentives: Farmers are rewarded with tokens for conserving water.
+2. Water Conservation Incentives: Farmers are rewarded with tokens for conserving water.
 These tokens may later be redeemed for benefits, or used as a form of credit for future water allocations.

-3.Decentralized Governance: All decisions are decentralized, with no single authority controlling water allocations.
+3. Decentralized Governance: All decisions are decentralized, with no single authority controlling water allocations.
 Stakeholders have voting rights, making the process transparent and democratic.

-4.Scalable and Transparent: This system is scalable to different regions and fields, and transparent for all participants.
+4. Scalable and Transparent: This system is scalable to different regions and fields, and transparent for all participants.
 Every action (proposal, voting, water allocation) is visible on the blockchain, ensuring accountability.